-- equips general practitioners and their teams with a comprehensive and concise set of recommendations for patients in general practice, with additional information about tailoring risk and need
+- equips general practitioners and their teams with a comprehensive and concise set of recommendations for patients in general practice, with additional information about tailoring advice depending on risk and need

 - provides recommendations based on current, evidence-based guidelines for preventive activities, focusing on those most relevant to Australian general practice